 Finding a mistake on your credit report can be frustrating.
 Those errors can have a negative impact on your credit score.
 Submitting a credit dispute to the reporting bureaus is the first step in the process of correcting inaccurate information and improving your score.

 But what comes next?
 How do credit bureaus fix the error?
 What effect does a dispute have on your credit score?
 Here’s the whole story on what happens when you submit a TransUnion dispute or a dispute at one of the other credit bureaus.

-While disputed information is being reviewed by a credit bureau, it is not typically labeled as “disputed” on your credit report.
+While disputed information is being reviewed by a credit bureau, it is not typically labeled as disputed on your credit report.
 And each of the three credit bureaus has their own process for dealing with disputes.
 They all reach out to the creditor or entity that provided the information in dispute as part of the investigation.

 How long does a dispute take with TransUnion?
-TransUnion usually finishes an investigation and provides you the results about 30 days from the receipt of your dispute—but the company recommends preparing for up to 45 days.
-When a customer contacts the agency directly, it does not add an “in dispute” comment to their credit report.
+TransUnion usually finishes an investigation and provides you the results about 30 days from the receipt of your dispute.
+But the company recommends preparing to wait for up to 45 days.

 Credit Disputes with Creditors

 It is your right to dispute information that you believe to be inaccurate on your credit report.
-The overall process for disputing inaccurate information with creditors is similar to that of disputing information with the CRAs, but with one important difference: if you dispute an item directly with the furnisher, it will very likely be noted as “disputed” on your credit report for potential lenders to see.
+The overall process for disputing inaccurate information with creditors is similar to that of disputing information with the credit reporting agencies, but with one important difference.
+If you dispute an item directly with the furnisher, it will very likely be noted as “disputed” on your credit report for potential lenders to see.

 Once you submit a dispute, the creditor has a duty to investigate your claim, according to the Fair Credit Reporting Act.
 In most cases, the creditor is expected to respond to your claim within 30 to 45 days and to inform you of the results of its investigation within five business days.